 A Breath for Leonardo

-This event takes place in the fifth centenary of Leonardo da Vinci’s death.
+This Congress takes place in the fifth centenary of Leonardo da Vinci’s death.
 The great Renaissance master became a symbol of human creativity and interdisciplinary knowledge, bridging artistic practice with ‘scientific’ exploration of nature.

 An artistic work: “A Breath for Leonardo” is designed to pay homage to this great genius at the threshold of the digital age of New Renaissance.